 - I am a college student from the Southeast (the Southeast is your home; you grew up there; your parents still live there, etc.)

 - SAF strongly preferences all non-farmworker students to have reliable cars they can use for the summer.
-We accept approximately 12 students from farmworker families who do not have cars they can use for the summer and 13 other students who do have cars.
-They are paired together and share transportation during the summer.
+When possible, we pair students without cars together with students who do have cars to share transportation during the summer.
 In addition to needing a car for their work obligations, interns need it to drive to/from work, grocery store, attend the 3 SAF trainings, and to conduct their documentary or theater projects.

 Benefits